This post may contain affiliate links. Please read my disclosure policy.

-Chile verde pork is a Mexican stew with tender meat in a spicy green broth.
-Make this recipe today – it’ll be perfect for dinner tonight!
+Chile verde is a Mexican pork chili with tender meat in a spicy green broth.
+Make this recipe today for a fantastic pork verde tonight!

 - Anaheim green chiles – or you can use poblano chiles